The story of Ishtar unveiled

 And so Ishtar passed on to the 7th and final Gate.
 As she drew nigh, she began to tremble, recalling the long ago, thinking of the now and dwelling upon the yet-to-be . . .
 Silently she slipped off her loin cloth and where it fell, there stood her Lover, radiant, bright as the morning Sun.
 And between them stretched a bridge of Light; pure essence of Divine Abstraction, resembling a fiery, formless breath, a holy emblem of the God Within.
 Upon the centre of that golden bridge the Lovers met in close embrace.
 The bridge became a circle and deep within its limitless circumference, within its very heart, the Lovers merge—are once more one—and Ishtar's Quest is done.

 In the Babylonian version of the descent of Ishtar into the underworld, the story is split into several parts.
-This may have been done the better conceal the occult truths the story contains, or it may be the result of the many copyists who have embellished and altered the original narrative since its composition.
+This may have been done to better conceal the occult truths the story contains, or it may be the result of the many copyists who have embellished and altered the original narrative since its composition.
 None of this matters, for enough remains of this fragment of the Ancient Mystery Teachings of the long ago, to extract the glittering pearls of Divine Wisdom within it.

 We find similar themes in the Greek myth of Orpheus who searches for Eurydice in the underworld, in the love of the poet Dante for Beatrice described in his Divine Comedy, and in many other tales and myths from all times and climes.
 All tell the age-old story of the search for Wisdom, the imprisonment of the soul (Higher Self in our terminology) in the body, and its quest for liberation from illusion and the bonds of matter.